inmanta/openstack/examples/readme.md

 1. vm.cf: make a virtual machine in an existing tenant, on an existing subnet, with a given image
 2. vm_and_floating_ip.cf: same as above, but with floating ip
+3. find_image_and_flavor.cf: discover image id and flavor name from the model
-3. tenant.cf: setup a new tenant, with default network, subnet and upstream router, requires admin access
+4. tenant.cf: setup a new tenant, with default network, subnet and upstream router, requires admin access

 ## Running examples